Free Consultation / 24 Hours a Day - (614) 500-3836

 Issue 2 permits adults aged 21 and over to possess up to 2.5 ounces of marijuana and cultivate up to 6 plants individually or 12 per household.
 Commercial cannabis sale is authorized, but local jurisdictions can restrict it, and tax revenue will fund various community initiatives.
 While recreational use is legal, employers can enforce drug-free workplace policies, and federal employees must adhere to federal standards.

-For individuals facing pending marijuana-related charges in Columbus, Ohio that occurred prior to passage or if you’d like to purse an expungement of a past marijuana conviction, it’s essential to consult an experienced attorney.
+For individuals facing pending marijuana-related charges in Columbus, Ohio, that occurred prior to passage or if you’d like to pursue an expungement of a past marijuana conviction, it’s essential to consult an experienced attorney.
 Also, new marijuana-related charges are still possible for non-compliance with the new regulations.

 At Luftman, Heck & Associates, we are dedicated to guiding you through these complex legal changes and protecting your rights.
 Contact us at (614) 500-3836 for a free and confidential case evaluation.
 We’ll explain the law, your rights, and what to do next.